ragabelsayed/FitnessApp/README.md

 # FitnessApp
-MyFitness app clone from flutter UI templates
+MyFitness app clone from flutter UI templates.
 - Beautiful UI
 - Used Animations in it.